Welcome to the Podiatrist section of our website.

 · A Medial Skive (Kirby) results from shaving plaster off the medial plantar surface of the heel section of the positive mold.
 This in effect adds extra medial intrinsic wedging to the device.
 Traditional Kirby Skives are traditionally ground at 15 degrees to varying depths from 2 - 8 mm.
 A higher than normal heel cup is advised.

 · The Inverted Technique (Blake) is balanced as per modified root devices but to a far greater degree of inversion (starting at 15 degrees).
 A 1-5 ratio is generally used to prescribe these devices i.e. for every degree of correction required you should request 5 degrees of inversion.
 Recent studies suggest that the ratio is closer to 1-3.
-Majority of control at medial calcaneus, with minimal arch control.
+Majority of control at medial calcaneus, with moderate arch control.

 If you require a different type of device or a hybrid of the above cast modification methods – please ask.